 COBRA insurance or an Ohio private health insurance plan.
-If you are currently insured under a group medical plan and you retire or leave your employer, you’ll have a decision to make.
-Should you accept the offer (assuming it is available) or purchase an Ohio healthcare policy.
-Most of the time, COBRA medical rates will be high.
-In fact…very high.
-Often. more than $1,000.
+If you are currently insured under a group medical plan and you retire or leave your employer, you have a decision to make.
+Should you accept the offer (assuming it is available) or purchase a personal healthcare policy.
+Generally, COBRA medical rates will be high, unless the employer is paying a portion of the premium.

 Before determining which option is best, it’s important to understand exactly what COBRA is.
 The “Consolidated Omnibus Budget Reconciliation Act” allows an employee, spouses and dependents, the right to continue their medical benefits after they have left their employer (subject to guidelines).
 In past years, a stimulus package was available to help defray costs.
 Typically, this period of time is 18 months.

 After that time, a HIPAA plan may be offered, which is often even more costly and unaffordable to most persons.You should receive notification in writing, and the letter will tell you about your options, which may expire in 60 days.
 The plan administrator of your employer should have a copy of the letter.

 It's also important to understand that women's participation in the work force is significant, and often they are the decision-maker regarding many of the topics we discuss in this article.
 Females tend to utilize benefits more, and are often the care giver (if needed).
 With increased diversity, many additional preventative benefits are now covered, along with much more comprehensive maternity benefits.

 The United State Department Of Labor publishes a small guide about women and job-based health that can be very helpful.
 This fact sheet highlights some of the common roles and issues facing women when they leave an employer and must compare benefit options.
 Also, many more families now obtain their benefits through the wife's employer.